FRIDAY 24TH JANUARY 2020

 Leigh Caldwell, The Irrational Agency

 One of the most important questions for any business is: how much should I charge?
 Economics has an easy answer – just look at where demand and supply meet.
 Unfortunately, this easy answer is wrong.
 What about the effect of changing the timing on a payment?
 How do a customer’s personal and financial circumstances affect their willingness to pay?
 Whether you are a supermarket or a vet practice, price is a psychological issue and you can make the most of that knowledge.
-Behavioural psychologist, Leigh Caldwell and author of The Psychology of Price offers his views on how consumers think and purchase, demystifying a critical aspect of running a business and lucidly and logically explaining the science behind pricing and how you can apply that to a service business such as veterinary practice.
+Behavioural economist, Leigh Caldwell and author of The Psychology of Price offers his views on how consumers think and purchase, demystifying a critical aspect of running a business and lucidly and logically explaining the science behind pricing and how you can apply that to a service business such as veterinary practice.

 11:20: Making the Most of your Labs and Lab Work